Totto16/AOC-2023/README.md

 ## Running the solutions
 For running the code you need [meson](https://mesonbuild.com/Quick-guide.html#installation-using-python) and a C++23 std compatible compiler (e.g. GCC)

-Then you can use meson to compile and than exeucte the solutions
+Then you can use meson to compile and than execute the solutions

 ```bash